Jules Feiffer: At The Village Voice (1956–1997)

-After working with Eisner for nearly a decade, he chose to start creating his own comic strips.
-In 1956, after again first proving his talent by working for free, he became a staff cartoonist at The Village Voice where he produced the weekly comic strip titled Feiffer.
-Feiffer's strips ran for 42 years, until 1997, at first titled Sick Sick Sick, then as Feiffer's Fables, and finally as simply Feiffer.
+After working with Eisner for nearly a decade, Feiffer chose to start creating his own comic strips.
+In 1956, after again first proving his talent by working for free, Feiffer became a staff cartoonist at The Village Voice, where he produced a weekly comic strip.
+Feiffer's strips ran until 1997, at first titled Sick Sick Sick, then as Feiffer's Fables, and finally as simply Feiffer.
 After a year with the Voice, Feiffer compiled a collection of many of his satire cartoons into a best-selling book, Sick Sick Sick: A Guide to Non-Confident Living (1958), a dissection of popular social and political neuroses.
 The success of that collection led to his becoming a regular contributor to the London Observer and Playboy magazine.
 Director Stanley Kubrick, a fellow Bronx native, invited Feiffer to write a screenplay for Sick, Sick, Sick, although the film was never made.
 After first becoming aware of Feiffer's work, Kubrick wrote him in 1958:

 By April 1959, Feiffer was distributed nationally by the Hall Syndicate, initially in The Boston Globe, Minneapolis Star Tribune, Newark Star-Ledger and Long Island Press.
 Eventually, his strips covered the nation, including magazines, and were published regularly in major publications such as the Los Angeles Times, The New Yorker, Esquire, Playboy and The Nation.
-He was commissioned in 1997 by The New York Times to create its first op-ed page comic strip, which ran monthly until 2000.
+Feiffer was commissioned in 1997 by The New York Times to create its first op-ed page comic strip, which ran monthly until 2000.

-Feiffer's cartoons were typically mini satires, where he portrayed ordinary people's thoughts about subjects such as sex, marriage, violence and politics.
+Feiffer's cartoons were typically mini-satires, where he portrayed ordinary people's thoughts about subjects such as sex, marriage, violence and politics.
 Writer Larry DuBois describes Feiffer's cartoon style:

-Feiffer's work is represented by R. Michelson Galleries, located in Northampton, Massachusetts.